jehna/longwood-usestate/README.md

 ## Example: Todo app

-Everyone's favourite example: The Todo App is available so you could have a look at how you could use **Longwood useState** a real-life project — at least if you're creating a todo app.
+Everyone's favourite example: The Todo App is available so you could have a look at how you could use `longwood-usestate` a real-life project — that's at least if you're creating a todo app.

 [▶️ Run in CodeSandbox.io](https://codesandbox.io/s/practical-pond-1doz4?file=/src/TodoApp.ts)